Welcome Home

 Location: Room 326, Upjohn Library Commons

-Enjoy an exhibit entitled “Tall Book, Small Book, Round Book, Bound Book: Books of All Shapes and Sizes,” featuring important resources from the A.M.
+Enjoy an exhibit entitled: “Censorship through the Centuries,” featuring important resources from the A.M.
 Todd Rare Book Room collection.

 Location: Room 110, Weimer K. Hicks Center